marutpun/marut-hub/docs/astro/authjs-credentials/database-setup.md

 :::

 :::warning
 Copy and save your Turso Token.
-Once closed, they can't be retrieved and you'll need to create new ones.
+Once closed, they can't be retrieved and you'll need to create new one.
 :::

 ## Add environment variables